[pb_row ][pb_column span="span12"][pb_text el_title="Weeds" width_unit="%" enable_dropcap="no" appearing_animation="0" ]

-These are just a few problem weeds to watch for.
-If you would like more information, you can find some great info at:
+These are a few problem weeds to watch for.
+If you would like more information, you can find some further reference material at:

 - Weeds BC (weedsbc.ca)